telerik/maui-docs/controls/togglebutton/styling.md

 ## Styling the ToggleButton

-To style the ToggleButton, use the following properties:
+To style the ToggleButton, you can use the following properties:

 * `Background` (`Brush`)&mdash;Specifies the background brush of the control.
 * `BackgroundColor` (`Color`)&mdash;Specifies the background color of the control.